mytv-android/mytv-android/README_EN.md

 - Only supports Android 5.0 and above.
 - Only tested on my own TV, stability on other devices is unknown.

+## Participate in the development

+Due to the large number of distributions (Star:Fork ratio is 5:1) and these distributors cannot solve the feedback of their channel users by themselves, the project will no longer open the source code.

+However, if you are interested, you can still apply to participate in the development.
+We maintain a branch within the organization, and all developers with access rights can view, edit and submit.

+You can contact us through issues.

 ## Information (Chinese language only)